 It should come as no surprise that dinosaur books for kids are as popular as ever.
 Who doesn’t love dinosaurs?
-Whether we’re viewing them on the big screen, playing dinosaur apps and games, taking in dinosaur bones at a museum, or watching animatronic re-creations of them lumbering around a landscape, it’s almost impossible to avoid being alternately compelled and terrified by these hallmarks of a world long gone.
+Whether we’re viewing them on the big screen, playing dinosaur apps and games, gazing at dinosaur bones at a museum, or watching animatronic re-creations of them lumbering around a primordial set, it’s almost impossible to avoid being awestruck by these hallmarks of a world long gone.
 “They are creatures bigger than us, sometimes bigger than our imaginations,” says Jeffrey Salane, the editorial director for Simon & Schuster’s imprint Little Simon.
 “They are terrifying, fascinating, and just plain cool all at once.”
 Dinosaur books are no exception.

 “Dinosaurs are the rare characters that you could probably drop into any situation and instantly create a story worth reading,” he adds, noting that they can make for compelling subjects for both fiction and nonfiction, and as protagonists or background elements for the narrative.
 Here’s a look at a number of dinosaur children’s books that young readers may find thrilling, educational, and flat-out fun.

 Dinosaur Books for Toddlers

 When one thinks of a Tyrannosaurus Rex, giant carnivore and nightmare fuel usually come to mind.
 That's turned on its head in Todd H. Doodler's Rawr!, which features one seriously cute T. Rex — in this case, a well-intentioned one who's baffled by everyday school routines — that you're likely to encounter in any kind of kids dinosaur book.
 Suitable for kids aged 3-5.